WhatsApp Notifications

 Examples

-Section titled “Examples”Send a WhatsApp Notification:
+Section titled “Examples”Send a WhatsApp Notification to a group:

 # Templates can be handled like so:apprise -b "Test Message" \ "whatsapp://template_name:token@from_phone_id/to_phone_no/"